 The five ways of conceptualising Vision Mātauranga in your research (see below) may help you decide if this applies to your project.
 The categories have been adapted from those on the National Science Challenge, Biological Heritage website https://bioheritage.nz/about-us/vision-matauranga/ hosted by Manaaki Whenua Landcare Research.
 Please note, however, that these categories are fluid.
 There may well be overlap between them as in categories b and c in terms of the nature and degree of relevance to Māori, and not every point in each category need apply.
-The original categories were set out by MBIE in information for the Endeavour Fund c.
+The original categories were set out by the Ministry for Business, Innovation and Employment in information for the Endeavour Fund c.
 2015.